fucnim17/generate-epc-qr-codes/README.md

 4. Update the script if needed (e.g., path to your Excel file).
 5. Run the script: `python generate-epc-qr-codes.py`
 6. Check for generated QR codes (qr_code_<index>.png).
+7. Scan the QR code with your banking app.
+8. Enjoy!

 ## License